The 6 Best Things to DIY for Your Wedding

 Then think about what will go on your tables.
 Tablecloths are an easy DIY, and runners and patterned napkins can add great texture.
 Personalised place cards are next level, and if you’re not keen on paper cards, consider mini succulents with guests’ names or embroidered napkins.
 When it comes to centrepieces, think simple but impactful – lush greenery in recycled jars, candle arrangements, paper lanterns or blight blooms.
 Stunning!

 Keen to design your own ring but don’t have a design bone in your body?
 No problem.
-The Larsen Jewellery Wedding Ring Experience provides couples with the only opportunity in Australia to make each other’s wedding rings.
+The Larsen Jewellery Wedding Ring Experience provides couples with the only opportunity in Australia to make each other’s wedding rings in our Sydney, Melbourne or Brisbane studios.
 Most designs are possible, from classic wedding bands to unique designs involving diamonds, engraving or a mix of metals.

 Under the guidance of your own personal jeweller, you’ll get to use traditional handcrafting techniques like milling, bending, soldering and polishing.
 The design process takes about four hours and we guarantee a perfect result.
 Your jeweller will add any design features, such as diamonds, after you’ve finished making the rings and will also make sure the wedding ring matches perfectly with your engagement ring, even if it has an unusual shape.